-Furthermore, in line with a fundamental approach of the management team, the investment process was based on the following three stages:
+In line with a fundamental approach of the management team, the investment process was based on the following three stages:

 - The first step is to exclude companies with high corporate responsibility risks (minimum score of 4/10 in the Management Company's proprietary model).
-This selection fulfils the conditions of the French SRI Label. - The second step is based on the selection of companies identified to meet the Sub-Fund's climate management objective according to the categories described above and according to the "transition/contribution" eligibility matrix and the reduction in carbon intensity in view of achieving the long-term global warming objectives of the Paris Agreement - The third step is to build a portfolio pursuant to a fundamental analysis, the liquidity and the valuation of the companies considered.
+This selection fulfils the conditions of the French SRI Label - The second step is based on the selection of companies identified to meet the Sub-Fund's sustainable strategy. - The third step is to build a portfolio pursuant to a fundamental analysis, the liquidity and the valuation of the companies considered.

-As part of the promotion of such characteristics, the Sub-Fund principally considered the following ESG matters:
+As part of the promotion of such characteristics, the Sub-Fund principally considered the following FSG matters: